stealjs/steal-tools/doc/command-transform.md

-@function steal-tools.cmd.pluginify steal-tools pluginify
+@function steal-tools.cmd.transform steal-tools transform
 @parent steal-tools.cmd

-Pluginifies a module from the command line.
+Transform a module from the command line.

-@signature `steal-tools pluginify [--OPTION_NAME OPTION_VALUE]...`
+@signature `steal-tools transform [--OPTION_NAME OPTION_VALUE]...`

-@param {String} OPTION_NAME Any `config`, `pluginifierOptions` or `options` name in [steal-tools.pluginifier] or [steal-tools.pluginify pluginify].
+@param {String} OPTION_NAME Any `config`, `pluginifierOptions` or `options` name in [steal-tools.transformImport] or [steal-tools.transform transform].

 @param {String} OPTION_VALUE The value of `OPTION_NAME`.
 The `ignores` option will be converted to a regular expression.